-"Vessels of wrath fitted to destruction."
-Romans 9:22
+"Vessels of wrath fitted to destruction."-Romans ix.
+22.

-THIS brings us upon a subject very unwelcome to the ears of men.
+Thus beings are upon a subject warm appropriate to the care of morning.
+This brings us upon a subject very unwelcome to the ears of men.
 And yet, after all, if we receive the Bible, which we do, as given by inspiration of God, and that all Scripture is profitable, then this part must, as well as other parts, be profitable; and it is a part that certainly must concern us.
-And if the Lord enable me to speak properly, and scripturally, and as becomes the solemnity of the subject before us, I hope and trust we may find it not altogether unprofitable to notice the several solemn things that are implied in the language of our text.
-I will endeavor to do so by noticing three doctrines from our text.
+And if the Lord enable me to speak properly, and scripturally, and as becometh the solemnity of the subject before us, I hope and trust we may find it not altogether unprofitable to notice the several solemn things that are implied in the language of our text.
+I will endeavour to do so by noticing three doctrines from our text.
 First, that of our state by nature; secondly, the doctrine of reprobation; third, and lastly, the doctrine of divine sovereignty.
 These, I think, are the three things pretty fairly implied in our text.